vmware/dod-compliance-and-automation/aria/automation/8.x/inspec/vmware-aria-automation-8x-stig-baseline/README.md

 # vmware-aria-automation-8x-stig-baseline
 VMware Aria Automation 8.x STIG Readiness Guide Chef InSpec Profile
-Version: Version 1 Release 4 Date: 30 October 2023
+Version: Version 1 Release 5 Date: 03 January 2024
 STIG Type: STIG Readiness Guide

 ## Overview
 This is a compliance auditing profile that is based on Chef InSpec/CINC Auditor to perform an automated check for STIG compliance of the VMware Aria Automation 8.x STIG Readiness Guide.

-It has been tested against versions 8.12 through 8.13.
+It has been tested against version 8.13.1.

 All technical NIST SP 800-53 requirements were considered while developing this content.
 SRG requirements that are applicable and configurable are included in this content while other controls that are "Not Applicable", "Inherently Met" or "Does Not Meet" are not included.